Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Experiments and Results

-In this experiment, we again begin with the 4-photon entangled state described by Eq.~(\ref{final_BS}), retaining the two unaffected photons in modes \( b \) and \( d \) locally at UTC, while sending the photons in modes \( e \) and \( f \) to TQN and BQN, respectively.
-By projecting the two locally retained photons \( b \) and \( d \) into cross-polarized modes (either \( V_b H_d \) or \( H_b V_d \)) using the two PBSs highlighted in cyan in Figs.~\ref{fig:Bell}(a) and~\ref{fig:Bell}(b), and performing 4-photon coincidence measurements, we \textit{post-select} the remote photons into a Bell singlet state.
-We then follow the same verification procedure detailed in Section~III.A.
-For comparison, the experimental layouts for the polarization-controlled Bell state generation locally at UTC and distributed across the network to TQN and BQN are shown in Figs.~\ref{fig:Bell}(a) and~\ref{fig:Bell}(b) respectively, with their corresponding results presented in Figs.~\ref{fig:Bell}(c) and~\ref{fig:Bell}(d) respectively.
-Note that, since the HOM effect plays no role in Eqs.~(\ref{eqn:Bell1}) and~(\ref{eqn:Bell2}), we remove the VDL from the experimental setup.
+We next demonstrate polarization-controlled reconfigurable conditional projection corresponding to a Bell-like coincidence channel.
+We retain the two conditioning photons in modes \( b \) and \( d \) locally at UTC and route modes \( e \) and \( f \) through deployed fiber loops to TQN and BQN, respectively, before returning for detection.
+By projecting the locally retained photons \( b \) and \( d \) into cross-polarized outcomes (e.g., \( V_b H_d \) or \( H_b V_d \)) using the PBSs highlighted in cyan in Figs.~\ref{fig:Bell}(a) and~\ref{fig:Bell}(b), and by recording four-fold coincidences, we select a conditional subset of remote events whose polarization-correlation dependence follows the theoretical model in Eq.~(\ref{eqn:Fit}).
+The local and deployed-network configurations are shown in Figs.~\ref{fig:Bell}(a) and~\ref{fig:Bell}(b), with the corresponding results presented in Figs.~\ref{fig:Bell}(c) and~\ref{fig:Bell}(d).

-For the experimental data shown, the two retained photons are projected into the \( V_b H_d \) mode at UTC and \textit{detected first}, thereby projecting the two remote photons at TQN and BQN into the Bell singlet state, which are then \textit{subsequently detected} after looping back to UTC from TQN and BQN.
-Although the data are noisier, as expected due to the unavoidable disruptions inherent in the real-world fiber-optic infrastructure, the overall 4-photon probability interference trends of $P_{H_e H_f}\big|_{V_b H_d}$ (green dots) and $P_{H_e V_f}\big|_{V_b H_d}$ (pink dots) remain clearly visible.

-Note that, following the \textit{fidelity-bounding} protocol described in Ref.~\cite{craddock2024automated}, which involves measuring coincidences in both the \( \{ \ket{H}, \ket{V} \} \) and \( \{ \ket{D}, \ket{A} \} \) bases, the fidelity of our \textit{locally} generated Bell singlet state (projected from the 4-photon entangled state) was found to be between 0.62 and 0.66.
-Given the expected further degradation in the network distribution and the low distribution rates, we chose to focus this work on unambiguously \textit{demonstrating the existence of remotely shared entanglement}, rather than reporting quantitative CHSH \( S \)-values or other statistical tests of nonlocality.
-These fidelity-limiting factors will be addressed in future work.
+For the data shown, the conditioning two photons in modes \( b \) and \( d \) are detected first, defining the conditional subset for the subsequent detections associated with the two photons traversing the deployed fiber loops.
+Although the network data are noisier due to environmental disturbances and loss, the overall polarization-dependent four-fold coincidence trends remain visible.
+We emphasize that these measurements do not exceed standard inseparability thresholds and are therefore presented as polarization-controlled \textit{Bell-like} conditional correlation signatures on a deployed network.